-On June 13, 2016, the City entered into an additional tax abatement agreement with Choice Fabricators, Inc. (the Company), pursuant to the Alabama Tax Incentive Reform Act of 1992 (the Act), for all state and local non-educational property (ad valorem) taxes and certain construction related transaction taxes regarding a capital improvement project related to a new product line.
-The project has an estimate completion date of July 1, 2018.
+On June 13, 2016, the City entered into a tax abatement agreement with Choice Fabricators, Inc. (the Company), pursuant to the Alabama Tax Incentive Reform Act of 1992 (the Act), for all state and local non-educational property (ad valorem) taxes and certain construction related transaction taxes regarding a capital improvement project related to a new product line.
 The Company was required to apply for these abatements through the Alabama Department of Revenue and the amount of the abatements has and will be deducted from the Company's tax bills for the periods in effect.
-The amount of state and local property taxes expected to be abated is estimated to be approximately \$20,700 per year for a period of ten years, and the amount of construction related transaction taxes expected to be abated is estimated to be approximately \$39,375, which shall not extend beyond the date the project is placed in service, which has not yet been determined.
-The cumulative amount of City taxes abated under this agreement through September 30, 2023 has not been determined.
+The amount of City property taxes abated was \$5,294 during the fiscal year ending September 30, 2024.

 On October 28, 2019, the City entered into a tax abatement agreement with C, G, & J, Inc. (the Company), pursuant to the Alabama Tax Incentive Reform Act of 1992 (the Act), for all state and local non-educational property (ad valorem) taxes and certain construction related transaction taxes regarding a capital improvement project related to private use industrial development property.
 The Company was required to apply for these abatements through the Alabama Department of Revenue and the amount of these abatements has and will be deducted from the Company's tax bills for the periods in effect.
-The amount of state and local property taxes expected to be abated is estimated to be approximately \$10,526 per year for a period of ten years beginning with the October 1 lien date next proceeding the acquisition date of the abated property; the amount of construction related transaction taxes to be abated was expected to be approximately \$51,297, which shall not extend beyond the date the project is placed in service, which has not yet been determined.
-The cumulative amount city taxes abated under this agreement through September 30, 2023 has not been determined.
+The amount of City property taxes abated was \$1,074 during the fiscal year ending September 30, 2024.